Asexual. You’ve probably heard the word before, but what does asexual mean? Is there a clear-cut meaning or definition?

 While some asexuals are aromantic asexual, asexual dating still exists: An aromantic asexual or other types of asexuals can get into relationships or experience pleasure and/or arousal from physical contact and mutual nudity.
 (We’ll discuss that more below).

 When it comes to describing different types of asexuals, it’s helpful to remember: There are many types of asexuality on the asexual spectrum — just as there are many different types of gay, lesbian, bisexual and other queer people on the sexual spectrum.

 The asexual spectrum & types of asexuality

-GLAAD explained that the asexual spectrum is perhaps best described using the Split Attraction Model (SAM), a two-sided description which “splits sexual and romantic attraction into two separate” columns — when joined together, these terms help explain who you’re attracted to and how you’re attracted to them.
+As GLAAD explains, the asexual spectrum is perhaps best described using the Split Attraction Model (SAM), a two-sided description which “splits sexual and romantic attraction into two separate” columns — when joined together, these terms help explain who you’re attracted to and how you’re attracted to them.

-Contrary to popular misconception, asexual people feel different degrees of sexual and romantic attraction ranging from completely asexual and aromantic (“nonexistent”) to sexual and romantic, but only under certain circumstances.
+Contrary to popular misconception, asexual people feel different degrees of sexual and romantic attraction ranging from completely asexual and aromantic (“nonexistent”) to more sexual and romantic under certain circumstances.
 Also, how asexual people feel (their attraction) may sometimes differ from what they do (their actions).
-Societal pressure and other factors sometimes compel asexual people to have sex despite their usual inclination not to.
+Societal pressure and other factors sometimes compel asexual people to have sex despite their usual disinterest in it.